British billionaire James Dyson buys Singapore's priciest penthouse

 SINGAPORE: British billionaire James Dyson, inventor of the bagless vacuum cleaner, has bought Singapore's most expensive penthouse, official records show.

-The three-story penthouse - once valued at S$100 million - sits on the 62nd to 64th floor, is equipped with a private pool and located in the heart of Singapore's financial district.
+The three-story penthouse - once valued at S$100 million - sits on the 62nd to 64th floor of Guoco Tower, the tallest building in Singapore.

-Dyson announced in January he is moving his head office from Britain to Singapore to be closer to its fastest-growing markets.
+Dyson announced in January he will move his head office from Britain to Singapore to be closer to its fastest-growing markets.
 His eponymous firm - which also makes bladeless fans, air purifiers and hair dryers - plans to build its first electric car in the city-state.

 READ: Dyson to move corporate head office to Singapore

-Official title records seen by Reuters show Dyson and his wife became tenants of the 99-year leasehold property on Jun 20.
+Official title records seen by Reuters show Dyson and his wife purchased the 99-year leasehold property on Jun 20.
 The records did not state the price paid but Business Times reported that Dyson bought the property for S$73.8 million.

 READ: Dyson looking to hire 'substantially' more electronic engineers, digital marketers in Singapore